stella23456789/pound/README.md

 Future Supports: **Android**, **macOS ARM**

-> [!IMPORTANT]
+Initial focus is on implementing the architectural similarities to the original Nintendo Switch.
+Later stages of development will address differences in hardware between the two console generations.

-> Pound is still in early development — don't expect miracles.
+## Disclaimer

-Initial focus is on implementing the **CPU**, leveraging its architectural similarities to the original Nintendo Switch.
-Later stages will address differences in hardware between the two console generations.
+The goal of this project is to experiment, research, and educate on the topic of emulation of modern devices and operating systems. **It is not for enabling illegal activity**.
+All information is obtained via reverse engineering of legally purchased devices and games and information made public on the internet (you'd be surprised what's indexed on Google...).
+We are not any way affiliated with Nintendo or NVidia.

 ## How to Compile Pound